 The Student Council is a group of peer elected students chosen to represent the student body.
 The members of the Student Council need to maintain good grades and continue to be positive role models for the other students.
 They meet weekly to plan fun school-wide events like pep rallies, Spirit Week, and assist with the talent shows.
 This group not only teaches students responsibility and accountability, but also reinforces the need to put others needs first.

 Our Buddy Program is one of the highlights of St. Clare School.
-Students in Kindergarten/5th grade and 1st/8th grade are partnered as Buddies and Mentors.
+Students in Kindergarten, 1st, 2nd, and 3rd grade are partnered with a 5th, 6th, 7th, and 8th grade Mentor.
 Buddies go to Mass, read books, make crafts and go on field trips together – they share in the benefits of each others experience.
 It’s a toss-up as to who benefits the most: the little buddy or the big buddy.

 Our Safety Patrol is made up of 7th graders, who work to assist students in safely crossing at the four-way intersection after school.
 By donning vests and carrying stop signs these students work along side the crossing guard and teachers who are around our campus providing a safe environment for our students.